 If the member does not challenge the subpoena in court, upon expiration of 10 days from the date of service by the court (or 14 days if the notice was mailed to the member), the records may be made available to the federal government agency.

 It is important to keep dates regarding the subpoena.
-The Credit Union needs written notice that all required elements have been compiled by the federal agency prior to mailing required information back to the agency.
+The Credit Union needs written notice that all required elements have been compiled by the federal agency prior to mailing the required information back to the agency.

-A formal written request by a government agency (to only be used if no other authority is available).
+A formal written request by a government agency (to be used only if no other authority is available).

 If the member does not challenge the formal written request in court, upon expiration of 10 days from the date of service by the court (or 14 days if the notice was mailed to the member), the records may be made available to the federal government agency.